oshalygin/mdjs-io/README.md

 sudo gcloud components install kubectl
 ```

+### Cloud Storage

+Google Cloud Storage is used to store images in the cloud.
+In local development, images are stored to a temporary bucket, prefixed with `temp`.

+A keyfile is necessary to properly authenticate against the Google Cloud project, make sure you have it in the root of the project. _Note_: This file is excluded from the repository(ala `.gitignore`), so keep it stored locally but do realize that you need it, otherwise you won't even be able to authenticate against the storage bucket.

 ### Authenticating with GCP

 Some of these steps may seem redundant, but they are necessary to make sure things are running smoothly.
 Run them in sequence.